palikhov/CnM-Roll20-resources/Macro/README.md

-This copied from https://github.com/poltergeisha/Roll20-Like-A-Boss/blob/master/Macros.md as its probably the best content and I'm not clever enough to know how to fork the file and mirror to copy it locally.
+This is copied from https://github.com/poltergeisha/Roll20-Like-A-Boss/blob/master/Macros.md as its probably the best content and I'm not clever enough to know how to fork the file and mirror to copy it locally.

 I need to go through and give attribution to the various sites and authors for these macros.
 I will, but want to get them all entered first.